MaLi-1727913/Word-Analyzer/README.md

    render(){

-                                    ------------- return the values needed to render the page
+                                   // ------------- return the values needed to render the page

     return(
       <Fragment>
       <div>Word </div>
       <input type="text"
              value = {this.state.inputValue}
-             onChange = {this.handleInputChange.bind(this)}/>          --------onChange event to receive the value in the input box render the handleInputChange methed
+             onChange = {this.handleInputChange.bind(this)}/>          //--------onChange event to receive the value in the input box render the handleInputChange methed
-             <button onClick = {this.handleAdd.bind(this)}>Analysiz</button> --------------add an onClick event to the analysis button and render the handleAdd methed
+             <button onClick = {this.handleAdd.bind(this)}>Analysiz</button>// --------------add an onClick event to the analysis button and render the handleAdd methed

       <h1>Word:
         {

-         this.state.outputValue            ---render the word in input box value
+         this.state.outputValue          // ---render the word in input box value

         }
        </h1>